Early Orthodontic Treatment for Kids

 Preserve space for incoming permanent teeth

-Reduce the risk of injuries to teeth that stick out too far
+Reduce the risk of injuries to prominent front teeth

-Simplify future treatment so braces or clear aligners in the teen years are easier and faster
+Simplify future treatment so braces or clear aligners in the teen years are more efficient

-Early orthodontic care isn’t about putting braces on young kids right away, it’s about timing treatment so your child’s smile and jaw grow in the healthiest way possible.
+Early orthodontic doesn’t always mean starting treatment right away.
+Instead, it’s about monitoring growth and choosing the right time to guide your child’s smile and jaw development in the healthiest way possible.

 What Early Treatment Can Do (Phase I)

-Early treatment, often called Phase One, usually starts around age 8 or 9.
-Phase Two treatment typically happens later, around age 11 or older, once most permanent teeth have come in.
+Early treatment, often called Phase One, usually starts around age 8 or 9 when the permanent incisors and first molars erupt.
+Phase Two treatment usually follows later, around age 12 or older, once the permanent teeth come in.

 Phase I treatment may include appliances or techniques that:

-Create space for permanent teeth to come in properly (reducing the need for extractions later)
+Create space for permanent teeth to come in properly (often reducing the need for extractions later)

-Correct narrow dental arches and bite issues like underbites or crossbites
+Correct narrow arches and bite concerns such as underbites or crossbites

 Signs Your Child May Need Early Orthodontic Care

-Every child develops differently, but here are some signs that may signal your child needs an orthodontic check:
+Every child develops differently, but these signs may indicate your child could benefit from an orthodontic evaluation:

-Early or late loss of baby teeth (kids usually start losing teeth around age 5 and finish by age 13)
+Early or late loss of baby teeth (most children begin around age 5-6 and finish by age 12-13)

 Mouth breathing